Statuses in Latin with translation. Quotes in Latin with translation

 166. Vim vi repellĕre licet.

-Violence is allowed to be repelled by force.
+Violence can be repelled by force.

 One of the provisions of Roman civil law.